 One of the things I really missed from our last house was the backyard setup that we had with a wooden deck area and a pergola covered patio area as well.
 Our new house only has a small cement patio off the back porch and not much else to speak of.
 So I really wanted to give the area a bit of help to make it feel like a cozy space.

 One of my favorite things I did at our last house was paint a rather elaborate painted rug on our patio, and since I was so happy with that result, I thought another painted floor might be just the solution at this house as well.

 Rather than a rug, I wanted to try a black and white tile pattern instead, and after a few hours of inspiration scouring, I decided that a slightly amended version of this beautiful tiled patio would be just right for the space.
 Once I had the pattern picked out, it was time to roll up my sleeves and get to work!

 Before painting the concrete area, I cleaned the concrete with a degreaser/etcher (I used this one) and a long-handled stiff broom.
 The cleaner helps remove grease and makes the concrete more porous for paint adhesion.

 Once the cement was dry, I painted 2 coats of a porch and floor paint over the surface (I left the white untinted).

-Once the paint was dry (I gave it a day to set), I used painter’s tape and a tape measure to mark off 8 even segments all the way around the concrete so it would be 64 segments total.
 Since my concrete wasn’t a perfect square, my tiles are rectangles and not squares, but I didn’t want to have any “half tiles” somewhere.
 So I adjusted them to fit the space, and it still keeps the same overall vibe.